Skip to contents

 export_path

 Path to export the results in an xlsx file.
-The file includes three sheets : the table, the graphic and the statistical test.
+The file includes three (without facets) or two sheets (with facets): the table, the graphic and the Chi-Square statistical test result.

 Value

-A list that contains a table, a graphic and a statistical test
+A list that contains a table, a ggplot graphic and, in most cases, a Chi-square statistical test.

 Examples